NATO's Senior Civilian Representative in Afghanistan (Archived)

-The Senior Civilian Representative carries forward the Alliance's political-military objectives in Afghanistan, representing the political leadership of the Alliance in Kabul officially and publicly.
-He liaises with the Afghan Government, civil society, representatives of the international community and neighbouring countries.
-The post is currently held by Ambassador Stefano Pontecorvo.
+The post of the NATO Senior Civilian Representative (SCR) in Afghanistan was originally created in October 2003, when NATO took the lead of the UN-mandated International Security Assistance Force in Afghanistan.
+The SCR’s mandate was to carry forward the Alliance's political-military objectives in Afghanistan, by representing the political leadership of the Alliance officially and publicly.
+The SCR’s role was to liaise with the authorities, civil society, representatives of the international community and neighbouring countries.

-Overview of current and past NATO's Senior Civilian Representatives
+Overview of NATO's Senior Civilian Representatives in Afghanistan

 - 2019 - 2020